8 Tips on How to Clean White Shoes

 Get ready to learn how to clean white shoes, and breathe some life back into your old pair of dirtied white sneakers.
 You won’t have to go out and buy a new pair of shoes once you’re done with this project.
-Without a doubt, here are the best ways to clean white sneakers:
+Though, this process is hardly a revolutionary cleaning hack.

 What You’ll Need For How to Clean White Shoes 5 Different Ways:

 - Bleach (mix one-part bleach for every five parts water)